 As a student at WVU you have access to all library services — no registration required!
 This includes tutoring and printing, research consultations with a dedicated subject librarian, reserving a study room for private and group study, and of course, borrowing library materials such as books, eBooks, Audiobooks, DVDs and even streaming online video.

 WVU Student United Way

 We promote philanthropy and community service by providing leadership roles in planning and executing campus-wide traditions like the annual Gold Rush T-shirt sales and the Blue and Gold Mine Sale.
 Students also get to be part of the LIVE UNITED movement by helping to shape our community for the better.

-Deadlines/Important Dates: To maximize ease and clarity, interested students are encouraged to request a phone or video meeting with a WVUteach representative before meeting with a departmental adviser to complete the registration process for the fall semester.
+Deadlines/Important Dates: To maximize ease and clarity, interested students are encouraged to check out our WVUteach webpage for prospective students or request a phone or video meeting with a WVUteach representative before meeting with a departmental adviser to complete the registration process for the fall semester.